 Another great breakfast option for a high-fibre day is oats.

-Make a quick pan of porridge on the hob or spin for 3 minutes in the microwave.
+1. Make a quick pan of porridge on the hob or spin for 3 minutes in the microwave.

-Sprinkle with chia seeds, almonds or fresh or dried fruit for an extra fibre boost.
+2. Sprinkle with chia seeds, almonds or fresh or dried fruit for an extra fibre boost.

-How to include fibre in your lunch
+How to include more fibre at lunch

 You may find that dinner is the time when you can really get creative with your fibre goals.

-Many delicious and healthy grains are high in fibre, such as bulgur wheat, quinoa and wholewheat couscous and pulses e.g. lentils and chickpeas.
+Many delicious and healthy grains are high in fibre, such as bulgur wheat, quinoa and wholewheat couscous and pulses e.g., lentils and chickpeas.

 Use these as the base for stews, curries and robust salads.